IBM/z_ansible_collections_samples/z_appliance_control_center/README.md

 these credentials.
 For example, HMC credentials are provided by the ACC-admin, which are used by ACC for actions on the HMC (e.g., activating LPARs).
-Appliance-owners provide appliance credentials, which are the usernames and passwords of the SSC LPARs, and ACC uses these credentials to create a token and run actions on the appliances (e.g., updating the appliances).
+Appliance-owners provide appliance credentials, which are the usernames and passwords of the SSC LPARs, and ACC uses these credentials to run actions on the appliances (e.g., updating the appliances).

 ![Credentials stored by ACC](images/credentials.png)

 - **Note**: The diagram above does not depict a few key processes, including how the ACC administrator creates the appliance-owner credentials, how the appliance owner updates those credentials, and how ACC securely stores their hashed values.

 ## Playbook Directory Structure